marilia-cr-silva/Text-Mining-With-Python/README.md

-# Text Mining with Python - and Sentiment Analysis
+# Sentiment Analysis and Text Mining with Python

 ## [SCC5920] Project (2020.2) - Text mining - Institute of Mathematics and Computer Science - University of São Paulo